JavaProjectTesting/Rick-Roll-To-the-Max/README.md

 ░░░░░░░░░░▀▀▄▄░▒▒▒▒▒▒▒▒▒▒░█
 ░░░░░░░░░░░░░░▀▄▄▄▄▄░░░░░█
 ________________________________________________________________________________
-This just opens a load of tabs corisponding to the options that you put in.
+This just opens a load of tabs corisponding to the options that you put in!